informationdevelopment/epoxy/README.md

 # epoxy
-Extended functionality and UI improvements for IT Glue
+Extended functionality and UI improvements for IT Glue.